HOUSTON PRENUPTIAL AND POSTNUPTIAL AGREEMENT LAWYERS

 Marital property agreements, whether prenuptial (created before the wedding) or postnuptial (created during the marriage), can be one of your most valuable tools in avoiding a protracted and costly divorce if the marriage ends.

 Such agreements can identify and clarify the intended marital property rights of the parties before conflicts arise during the marriage or after death.
 This can be useful if one party has significantly more assets than another, either party has children from a prior relationship or one spouse plans to give up their career to raise children.

-The attorneys at Moffett Law Firm can advise you about the protections and requirements of such an agreement and can represent you in the negotiation and drafting of any such agreement.
-Make sure your marital agreement is enforceable by working with an experienced attorney at Moffett Law Firm.
+The Houston prenup and postnup lawyers at Moffett Law Firm can advise you about the protections and requirements of such an agreement and can represent you in the negotiation and drafting of any such agreement.
+Make sure your marital agreement is enforceable by working with an experienced prenuptial and postnuptial attorney in Houston.

 Your prenuptial agreement can address many matters, such as which property is community property versus separate property, or determine how income will be characterized during marriage.
 In order to be valid under Texas law, a prenup must meet four basic requirements: